 Here's some actual plots for a cavity in the notch mode

 So far we've only discussed cavities.
 If you connect several cavities together makes up a duplexer (singular term).
-A duplexer will permit a repeater station to receive and transmit on the same antenna (and feed line) at the same time.
+A duplexer will permit a repeater station to receive and transmit on separate frequencies, on the same antenna (and feed line) at the same time.
 It's primary purpose is to protect the station's receiver.
 The secondary purpose is to protect other nearby stations.

 Let's look at several plots for various brands/type of the duplexer.
 To start with here's the electrical equivalent of a duplexer courtesy of VK1SV.
 Because of reactive circuits you can imagine cable lengths are important.
 Coax cable electrical length is affected by "K", being the velocity constant.
 RF travels in free space at the speed of light.
 However in cables is "slower" therefore, electrical length has to be calculated and cut when interconnecting cavities.
 It's also a good rule to be aware of when connecting to external equipment, such as the repeater's receiver and transmitter.
-In addition, to other filtering devices such as an RF isolator (circulator), however is beyond the scope of this discussion, presently.
+In addition, there's other filtering devices such as an RF isolator (circulator), however is beyond the scope of this discussion, presently.

 Here's some plots by various brands of commercially made ones in the band reject mode.